- — Kosher and Vegan

 Cook organic wild rice the same way you would any grain.
 Rinse it thoroughly, bring to a boil, and let cook at a simmer until tender.
 Note that like all rice and the majority of grains, organic wild rice contains trace amounts of arsenic.
 The plant soaks it up from the soil regardless of the cultivation practices.

 Unfortunately, the environment is contaminated with arsenic, so it’s present in many foods and drinking water.
-The amount of the toxin in organic black wild rice is minimal and doesn’t pose health concerns according to the FDA.
-To reduce it further, you should rinse grains for 60 seconds and cook them in no less than 4 cups of water/broth per a cup of wild rice.
+The amount of toxin in organic black wild rice is minimal and doesn’t pose health concerns according to the FDA.
+To reduce it further, you should rinse grains for 60 seconds and cook them in no less than 4 cups of water/broth per cup of wild rice.

 You don’t have to pre-soak this grain, so just rinse and start cooking.
 Season it with any spices you like and make a delicious veggies stew.
 You can also add cooked rice in salads or turn it into sweet pudding.